rian39/lists/idea_log.md

 - did some revisions on paper yesterday, but didn't manage to enter them all.
 - realised during revisions that predictions are in the product-customer matrix, not after that.
 Important for my argument that
 - had to print out with revision halfway through ...
 - working on train and flight.
 Re-wrote conclusion in notebook blue august 2016, 66-67.
-Also has some comments TODO: bring these comments and ideas into paper
+Also has some comments TODO: DONE bring these comments and ideas into paper

 ## Thu Oct 27 08:27:50 BST 2016